The Essential Fleetwood Mac

-The Essential Fleetwood Mac is a comprehensive compilation of recordings from British blues rock band Fleetwood Mac's early recordings made with Blue Horizon Records.
+The Essential Fleetwood Mac is a 2007 compilation of recordings from British blues rock band Fleetwood Mac's early recordings made with Blue Horizon Records.
 It includes most of the tracks from their first two albums Fleetwood Mac and Mr. Wonderful, plus non-album singles and a few rarities.
-The album is part of the ongoing Sony BMG series The Essential.
-The album was released in 2007.
+The album is part of the Sony BMG series The Essential.